web-archive-group/ELXN42-Article/elxn42.md

 This was useful for working with text analysis software, such as custom scripts written in R, Python, Mathematica, or even using the accessible online platform [Voyant-Tools](http://voyant-tools.org/).

-We were also interested in contrasting Twitter data by day, to see how it involves.
+We were also interested in contrasting Twitter data by day, to see how it evolves.
 To do so, we used this following script:

 ```python
 #!/usr/bin/env python